 If you like matcha, be sure to check out our Matcha Green Smoothie Bowl, Mint Matcha Shamrock Shake, and Best Vegan Matcha Latte!
 And for more cheesecake recipes, try my White Chocolate Lemon Cheesecake, Easy Baked Vegan Cheesecake, and Vegan Pumpkin Cheesecake!

 If you try this recipe, let us know!
 Leave a comment, rate it, and tag a photo #minimalistbaker on Instagram so we can see what you come up with.
 Cheers, friends!

-- 1 1/2 cups (180 g) raw cashews (soaked overnight in cool water or in very hot water for 1 hour)
+- 1 1/2 cups raw cashews (soaked overnight in cool water or in very hot water for 1 hour)

-- scant 1/4 cup (53 ml) melted coconut (if avoiding oil, the recipe won't be as creamy, but you can sub 1/4 cup more coconut yogurt or coconut milk)
+- 1/4 scant cup melted coconut oil (if avoiding oil, the recipe won’t be as creamy, but you can sub 1/4 cup more coconut yogurt or coconut milk)

 - 1/4 tsp sea salt

-- 1 cup packed medjool dates (about 22 dates or 275 g), pitted (pitted before measuring)
+- 1 cup packed medjool dates (pitted // as original recipe is written, about 22 dates or 275 g pitted before measuring)

 - Add cashews to a bowl, cover with very hot water, and let soak 1 hour.
 Or cover with cool water and let soak for 6-8 hours or overnight.
 Drain well and set aside.

 - Add dates to a food processor and blend until small bits remain and it forms into a ball.
 Remove and set aside.

 - Next, add nuts and salt and process into a meal.
 Then add dates back in and blend until a loose dough forms – it should stick together when you squeeze a bit between your fingers.
 If it’s too dry, add a few more dates through the spout while processing.
 If too wet, add more chopped walnuts.